What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Introduction

-Given the multifaceted nature of homelessness and the difficulty of anticipating policy outcomes in dynamic social systems, computational approaches offer a promising avenue for navigating this complexity and enable prospective policy testing.
-Recent advances in computational social science have demonstrated the potential of agent-based models (ABMs) to inform homelessness policymaking through dynamic modeling of complex socio-economic systems. \citet{Aguilera2025_ECAI} developed an innovative framework for human development with ABMs, representing homelessness as a multidimensional deprivation, where agents interact within policy-sensitive environments.
-However, significant challenges remain in modeling human behavior within social simulations, such as the inability of capturing latent psychological factors like values, needs and emotional states~\cite{dignumSocialSimulationCrisis2021}, and the difficulty of developing generalizable models due to the dramatic differences in local policies, social networks, and resource availability across geographies~\cite{Aguilera2025_ECAI}.
-To address this limitation, there is active research on connecting ABMs with LLMs, demonstrating promising results in exploratory studies~\cite{Anthis2025}.
+Effective homelessness mitigation policies must not only allocate material resources but actively combat dehumanization and societal rejection \cite{takahashi1998homelessness,WorldBank2000,WassermanClair2009}, centering the agency and dignity of those affected, and recognize inclusion as both an ethical imperative and a pragmatic necessity.
+Given the multifaceted nature of homelessness and the difficulty in anticipating policy outcomes in dynamic social systems, computational approaches offer a promising avenue to navigate this complexity and enable prospective policy testing.
+Recent advances in computational social science have demonstrated the potential of agent-based models (ABMs) to inform homelessness policymaking, representing homelessness as a multidimensional deprivation \cite{Aguilera2025_ECAI}.
+However, significant challenges remain in modeling human behavior within social simulations, such as the complexity to capture latent psychological factors and social values ~\cite{dignumSocialSimulationCrisis2021}, as well as the difficulty around developing generalizable models that align with different local policies, evolving social contexts, and resource availability across geographies~\cite{Aguilera2025_ECAI}

-Simultaneously, we note that the increasing popularity of AI-driven tools like LLMs and their pervasive integration into societal systems make them increasingly likely to inform policy makers in various contexts, such as in finance \cite{febrian2024kemenkeugpt} and law \cite{Yun_2025}.
-However, deploying LLMs in socially sensitive domains, such as homelessness policymaking, presents serious challenges.
+In this context, the increasingly widespread integration of LLMs in societal systems, their capacity to process vast amounts of unstructured data, explore flexible role-play scenarios, and handle a diversity of evolving contextual factors can make them uniquely suited to provide new insights for decision making in complex scenarios \cite{Wang2024,Gao2023,Guo2024}.
+Despite these capabilities, deploying LLMs in socially sensitive domains, such as homelessness policymaking, presents severe challenges.
 These include the amplification of societal biases \cite{Agnew2024}, generation of plausible but misleading outputs (“hallucinations”), a lack of genuine understanding of human suffering and social dynamics \cite{shanahanTalkingLargeLanguage2024}, and inherent opacity that makes their reasoning difficult to audit.
 It is therefore imperative to proactively assess their risks and limitations in such high-stakes contexts.